-For a general equation of state, the above definition of the entropy-entropy flux pair might not hold any longer.

-Therefore, within this work, we restrict ourselves to thermodynamically compatible materials, i.e., materials in a state for which a convex entropy exists and an accompanying entropy inequality \eqref{eq:entropy_ineq_id} can be stated.
-This assumption of course puts a constraint on the admissibility of the state vector~$W$, see \cref{app:entropy_condition}, such that the condition \eqref{eq:entropy_cond} holds.
-We thus define the set of thermodynamically compatible states as

-To extend the region of thermodynamic compatibility, procedures such as the one explained in \cite{Helluy2011} can be used to modify the EOS and recover the convexity.

-Note that the physical entropy is easily recovered by taking the opposite sign in the entropy definition \eqref{eq:def.entropy}.
-Consistently taking either the mathematical or physical entropy does not impact the derivation of the numerical scheme in the next section.
+We begin this section by defining the \emph{mathematical entropy} for a hyperbolic system such as~\eqref{eq:EulerG}.
+This definition contrasts with the thermodynamically motivated \emph{specific entropy} $s$, defined in \eqref{eq:DerivEntropy}.
+A convex real valued function $U(W)$ is called a mathematical entropy for \eqref{eq:EulerG} if there exists a real valued function $G(W)$, called the entropy flux, which satisfies

+where $F$ denotes the flux defined in \eqref{eq:Euler_compact_form}.
+For the Euler system \eqref{eq:EulerG} we have the family of mathematical entropies given by $U(W) := \rho \eta(s(W))$ with entropy fluxes $G(W) = \rho u \eta(s(W))$.
+Therein, $\eta$ is a function such that $W \mapsto U(W)$ is convex with respect to the state variables $W$.
+A sufficient condition on $\eta$ is that $\eta'(s) \geq 0$ and $\eta''(s) \geq 0$.
+This has been proven for a general equation of state under the usual thermodynamic assumptions in \cite[Section 1.4]{Bouchut2004}.
+Therefore, admissible entropy weak solutions to system \eqref{eq:EulerG} satisfy the entropy inequality (in the sense of distributions)

 In the following, the objective is to approximate the system \eqref{eq:EulerG} with an arbitrary EOS.
-To that end, we derive a Godunov-type finite volume (FV) scheme based on an approximate Riemann solver (\ARS), which is able to preserve moving equilibria up to machine precision, generates admissible solutions in the sense of \eqref{eq:admissible_states}, and fulfills all entropy inequalities~\eqref{eq:entropy_ineq_id} with \eqref{eq:entropy_cond} for states in $\entropyset$.
+To that end, we derive a Godunov-type finite volume (FV) scheme based on an approximate Riemann solver (\ARS), which is able to preserve {isentropic} moving {and hydrostatic} equilibria up to machine precision, generates admissible solutions in the sense of \eqref{eq:admissible_states}, and fulfills all entropy inequalities~\eqref{eq:entropy_ineq_id} {discretely}.